nottrobin/maas-docs/en/installconfig-block.md

     "serial": null
 }
 ```
-!!!
-Note:
+[note]
 You cannot format a block device that contains partitions or is used
 to make another virtual block device.
+[/note]

 ### Unformat Block Device